Nickurama/Snake/taskell.md

 - Equals should see if gameObjects are in the same scene
 - Write down the meaning of all of this
 - Make Circle intersect with Line
+- Stopping game engine should free the game object, and the scene shouldn't be active anymore